world-pc/hypr-dynamic-cursors/README.md

 make load
 ```

 In some cases when working in a nest, nothing will happen with the plugin loaded.
 This is because the mouse input is handled differently in a wayland nest.
-In these cases, set `plugin:dynamic-cursors:ignore_warps` to `false`, to disable warp ignoring, which should fix the issue.
+In these cases, set `plugin.dynamic_cursors.ignore_warps` to `false`, to disable warp ignoring, which should fix the issue.

-If you want to debug hardware cursors, this plugin also has an additional configuration option, `plugin:dynamic-cursors:hw_debug` which when true will show where the whole cursor buffer is, and also shows when it is updated.
+If you want to debug hardware cursors, this plugin also has an additional configuration option, `plugin.dynamic_cursors.hw_debug` which when true will show where the whole cursor buffer is, and also shows when it is updated.

 Also make sure you disable the plugin on your host session if you are using hardware cursors, otherwise your cursor will be rotated twice.